Every year cruise lines launch new ships, and the focus always seems to be bigger is better.

 That said, sailing on a mega-cruise ship can be intimidating.
 Big ships might not be for you if you prefer a quiet getaway over a bustling city at sea.

-When you sail on a small ship, you’ll share the space with fewer passengers.
+On small cruise ships, there are fewer passengers, usually ranging from 110 to 1,300 guests.
 You’ll often see the same people daily and become familiar with the staff members.

 On a large ship, you can have sushi one night, Italian the next, Mexican on the third, and something entirely different afterward.
 If you’re looking for endless possibilities, large ships offer plenty of options.